Euler class groups and motivic stable cohomotopy: Motivic stable cohomotopy

 \end{enumerate} \end{thm}

-\begin{proof} Since $k$ is an infinite perfect field, and $i-j \geq n$, Morel's unstable $\aone$-connectivity theorem \cite[Theorem 6.38]{MField} implies that the space $S^{i,j}$ is at least $(n-1)$-connected.
-Bearing this in mind, the first statement is then an immediate consequence of Proposition~\ref{prop:groupstructureII}.
+\begin{proof} Since spheres are defined over $\Spec \Z$ (in particular over the prime field) and $i-j \geq n$, Morel's unstable $\aone$-connectivity theorem \cite[Theorem 6.38]{MField} implies that the space $S^{i,j}$ is at least $\aone$-$(n-1)$-connected.
+Bearing this in mind, the first statement is then an immediate consequence of Proposition~\ref{prop:groupstructureI}.

 The second statement follows from the existence of a Mayer-Vietoris distinguished triangle:

 \end{proof}